rpmarvell/temp_doc/ECN_and_WRED_statistics_HLD.md

 #### Changes in FLEX_COUNTER_DB

 The flexcounter groups need to be created for polling the required statistics.
 Two new flex counter groups will be introduced for this feature.
-These are created during orchagent startup.
+These are created during Orchagent startup.

 On supported platforms,
 * The WRED and ECN queue counters will use the new flexcounter group WRED_ECN_QUEUE for following list of counters,